dustin/buggles/README.md

 hardware that does SPI) and SoftSerial.
 Neither should be a huge challenge.

-I could probably also do an ATTiny85 variant.
-It is currently using two timers, but that's not strictly necessary.

-On the topic of timers, I did vary (optionally) from the SUMD spec in such a way as to transmit packets approximately every 9ms instead of every 10.
+I did vary slightly from the SUMD spec in such a way as to transmit packets approximately every 9ms instead of every 10.
 This allows me to deliver values to your flight controller immediately upon receiving them over the radio for the lowest latency possible.

 Example: